leicesterhackspace/leicester-hackspace-web/content/join-us.md

 membership, generally for a period of 3 years.
 The Directors tend to be responsible for the major decisions for the hackspace, as well as finances, and membership details as these roles require access to personal information.

+Finally, to become a member, you must be at least 18 years old for safeguarding reasons.
+Under 18s can come along to the hackspace as a guest of their legal guardian.
+Said guardian will have to become a member though.

 ## OK, I’m in! {.header}
 Great!
 But hold on just a moment there before you fully commit.
 Prospective members should first come along to one of our [open days on Tuesday evenings](/diary).
 You can just turn up